-Following the submission of all documents and the completion or any relevant testing, applicants are evaluated for acceptance and for grade level placement with a view toward their successfully gaining promotion from grade to grade, eventually leading to the awarding of the International Baccalaureate Diploma and/or the MIS High School Diploma.
+Following the submission and the completion of all documents or any relevant testing, applicants are evaluated for acceptance and for grade level placement with a view toward their successfully gaining promotion from grade to grade, eventually leading to the awarding of the International Baccalaureate Diploma and/or the MIS High School Diploma.

 The granting or refusal of admission is the responsibility of the Head of School in collaboration with the Principal in charge of that specific grade level.

 In recognition of our mission as an international school, it is possible that, as class sizes approach the maximum, remaining places may be reserved for expatriate international students.

 Interested parents and/or guardians are warmly invited to submit to the Admissions Office a completed MIS application form and relevant supporting documentation:

 By signing the application form, the parent(s) and/or guardian(s) certify that, at the time of application/admission, all information pertinent to a) the testing and admission of a student to MIS, and b) the parent(s)’/guardian(s)’ financial circumstances, as required by legal provisions, have been disclosed.

 Failure to provide accurate translations of academic documents, or to declare accurately and fully any assessments or evaluations made for educational support (e.g. special education or gifted programmes, individual educational plans, child guidance clinics, private tutoring, speech therapy, psychological assessment, etc.) and/or a student’s psychological/medical background may affect the School’s ability to offer the best possible education for the student, and may result in the annulment of the application or the School’s acceptance offer, or the student may be required to withdraw from MIS.